 Tier 3 – This is the most intensive tier.
 In addition to monitoring Secchi disk transparency, Tier 3 volunteers are also part of the advanced water quality program and collect water samples at up to 3 sites on their lake.
 As in Tier 2, their samples are analyzed for nutrients and suspended solids; however, they also collect an additional parameter: chlorophyll.
 With this additional parameter, volunteers must collect and filter their own chlorophyll samples.
 This tier may also include dissolved oxygen/temperature profiles as equipment is available.
 As in Tier 2, water quality samples are taken once per month in May through August and October in conjunction with one Secchi transparency monitoring trip.

-The Committee will prepare a summary of activities and projects they have been involved in over the past year for presentation at the Annual Meeting.
+The Commission will prepare a summary of activities and projects they have been involved in over the past year for presentation at the Annual Meeting.